ageha-mae/CLRS/README.md

-# yay-for-cormen-sir
+# CLRS
-All algorithms in the great CLRS book, implemented in C, Java, Python, C++
+All algorithms in CLRS, implemented in C, Java, Python, C++.